sambhavsaxena/dopeshit/README.md

 * Run `chmod +x exec.sh` in the current directory for granting executable permissions.
 * Replace the local path in the `.desktop` file.
 * Add the executable to your workspace menubars for easy access.

+### 2) Data structure with O(1) time for `n` inputs

+So I was working with hash tables and found out that there could be a data structure that could perform insert, delete and find operations in constant time.

+Check out [this](constantxd.cpp) file for better understanding.

 ### Contributing Guide
 Raise your pr's i'll merge if they're useful. easy.